 But this third option has problems of its own.
 Version 1 of an AI will apply strong encryption to critical software, but Version 10 of the same AI could become so powerful it might decrypt the software in a moment’s notice.

 We don’t know what will happen once an AI becomes superintelligent.
-But it escaping our grasp and becoming free from our control is a very real possibility.
+However the scenario where the AI escapes our grasp and becomes free from our control is a very real possibility.

 The paperclip maximizer